 As mentioned earlier, the Congratulations diss track has caused quite the stir in the rivalry between the two channels.
 While it might have proven to be highly popular in Pewds' circles, T-Series have launched take down orders against both the new track and 'Bitch Lasagna' to have the videos blocked in India.

-PewDiePie's editor, Sive, has since revealed that the diss tracks are unavailable to watch in the country, with comments disabled on both videos.
+PewDiePie's editor, Sive, later revealed that the diss tracks are unavailable to watch in the country, with comments disabled on both videos.

 The videos still appear as normal in other countries, but fans of the YouTuber in India will no longer be able to watch the original versions.